 Personalizing your emails is a key to engaging your reader.
 When you have a large contact list, it’s usually impossible to write a one-to-one email to everyone.
 Therefore, the key is to use your real estate CRM to do the best job of personalizing your emails as possible.
 You can set up categories for your contacts that will let your CRM do the personalization for you.

 In fact, 51 percent of marketing influencers say that list segmentation is a critical email marketing technique.
 Setting up categories for your contacts, also called segmenting your list, will allow you to avoid the problem of sending an announcement for your new $750,000 listing to people who are looking at $300,000 homes.
 You can set up your CRM to select the people who will receive a particular email based on the categories you’ve assigned to them.
+It may make the most sense to hire an expert, like Diggity Marketing, to advise you on strategizes for personalizing email campaigns.

 Include Calls to Action in Your Email